leod/posh/README.md

 First, we need to define the types that will appear in our shader's signature.
 Here, we'll define a `Uniform` and a `Vertex`.
-In `posh`, such types need to have _dual_ representations in the graphics library domain `Gl` and the shader language domain `Sl`.
+In `posh`, such types need to have _dual_ representations in the graphics library domain `Gl` and the shading language domain `Sl`.
 In this example, the host will provide vertex data as `MyVertex<Gl>`, while the shader will access it through the dual type `MyVertex<Sl>`.